-As a third example, consider the case of ${\rm T = S}$ and $\Free = $ the set of fully separable states in some given multipartite system $\rms$.
-For $\bmsl\in\CL$, this gives exactly the {\em entanglement marginal problem} recently proposed in~\cite{Navascues2021}, which aim to characterize when a given set of marginal density matrices $\bmsl$ necessarily implies that the multipartite global state is entangled.
+As a third application, consider the case of ${\rm T = S}$ and $\Free = $ the set of fully separable states in some given multipartite system $\rms$.
+For $\bmsl\in\CL$, this gives exactly the {\em entanglement marginal problem} recently proposed in Ref.~\cite{Navascues2021}, which aims to characterize when a given set of separable marginal density matrices $\bmsl$ necessarily implies that the multipartite global state is entangled.
 By definition, all such entanglement-implying $\bmsl$ are $R$-free incompatible in the global system $\rms$.

-By virtue of \cref{Result:R-CompatibilityMonotone}, cf.~\cref{Fig:Summary}, this incompatibility therefore gives rise to a resource theory defined by the relevant free operations.
+By \cref{Result:R-CompatibilityMonotone}, cf.~\cref{Fig:Summary}, this incompatibility therefore gives rise to a resource theory defined by the relevant free operations.
 Since the set $\Free$ is convex and compact, Assumption~\ref{Assumption:Convex} holds.
 Evidently, the maximally mixed state is a member of $\Free$, thus Assumption~\ref{Assumption:Static} is satisfied too.
 Hence, \cref{Result:RTWitness} guarantees that the incompatibility of any given $\bmsl$ can always be certified with the help of a certain witness ${\bf W}_{\bm{\Lambda}}$, which admits an operational interpretation (\cref{Result:DiscriminationTask}).
-The robustness measure of \cref{Eq:Robustness} can then used to quantify the resourceful nature of $\bmsl$ within this resource theory of incompatibility.
+The robustness measure of \cref{Eq:Robustness} can then be used to quantify the resourceful nature of $\bmsl$ within this resource theory of incompatibility.

-Note that one may also choose $R = $ genuinely multipartite entanglement, which means that $\mathcal{F}_R$ is the {\em convex hull} of the union of all biseparable states.
-Then, as with the original entanglement marginal problems~\cite{Navascues2021}, marginal states that are only compatible with a genuinely multipartite entangled global state can be treated as a resource, and our framework immediately provides the corresponding resource theory, resource monotone, and its operational interpretation in terms of a subchannel discrimination task.
+One may also choose $R = $ genuinely multipartite entanglement, meaning that $\mathcal{F}_R$ is the {\em convex hull} of the union of all biseparable states.
+Then, as with the original entanglement marginal problems~\cite{Navascues2021}, marginal states that are only compatible with a genuinely multipartite entangled global state can be treated as a resource, and our framework immediately provides the corresponding resource theory, resource monotone, and its operational interpretation in terms of a channel-discrimination task.